 Court Fines and Section 14 Statutory Declarations

-If you have been made aware of a court fine that you had not previously known about, (usually because all correspondence had been sent to a previous address), you can apply to the Magistrate Court for the conviction to be cancelled.
+If you have been made aware of a court fine that you had not previously known about, (usually because all correspondence had been sent to a previous address), you can apply to the Magistrate Court for the conviction to be voided.
 You would need to complete a Section 14 Statutory Declaration.
 This page is all about Court Fines and Section 14 Statutory Declarations and we hope it will assist you.

 How can I correct this mistake?

-If you had no knowledge of the court fine (and conviction), then you can make an application to the Magistrates Court for a Section 14 Statutory Declaration.
+If you had no prior knowledge of the court fine (and conviction), then you can make an application to the Magistrates Court for a Section 14 Statutory Declaration.
 If accepted, the warrant of control will be revoked and the original conviction voided.
 It is important to be aware that a Statutory Declaration will not cancel the initial charge against you.
 That remains valid (see below).

 Is there a time limit to file a Statutory Declaration?